rrohitmaheshwari/rrohitmaheshwari/README.md

 ## About Me
 ###
 <p>
-• Full-stack developer with 7 years of experience
+• I’m a Senior Software Engineer with 10+ years at Amazon and Microsoft, specializing in distributed systems, APIs, and cloud-native platforms.
 </p>
 <p>
 • Completed MS in Software Engineering from San Jose State University